 Happy New Year!
-You're invited to attend First Night — Northampton's most beloved signature event.
-On Wednesday, December 31st, the Center for the Arts and PeoplesBank welcome you to the 30th anniversary of this city-wide New Year's Eve party.
+You're invited to attend First Night-Northampton's most beloved signature event.
+On Thursday, December 31st, the Center for the Arts and PeoplesBank welcome you to the 31st edition of our city-wide New Year's Eve party.
 Since 1985, First Night Northampton has filled the Paradise City with a 12-hour, family-friendly festival of the arts culminating in a traditional ball-raising from the roof of the Hotel Northampton.
-Gather with friends, neighbors and visitors at 20, yes, 20, downtown venues for an astounding array of entertainment presented by hundreds of terrific performers.
+Gather with friends, neighbors and visitors at 21 terrific downtown venues for an astounding array of entertainment presented by hundreds of talented performers.
 Our efforts are supported by generous local sponsors and dedicated volunteers.
-All proceeds benefit community arts.
+One hundred percent of proceeds benefit community arts.

 Later, it's time to gather at the Hotel Northampton for the iconic raising of the ball.
-For the 30th anniversary of First Night Northampton, Johnny Memphis will be broadcasting the best party hits of 1985 on to King Street starting at 11:30.
+For the 31st anniversary of First Night Northampton, Johnny Memphis will be riding a soul train of hits that will have you dancing in the streets by midnight.
 A single bargain-priced button opens the doors to every event at every venue.
 Buy one early at a local vendor or online, and check out the companion performance schedule as well as the logistical tips that follow to plan for a happy new year.